 When people think of lower-cost pet food, they immediately think of safety or quality issues that have plagued the industry over the previous decades.

-It is true that many of the cat food brands sold at Walmart have issued recalls in their past, and for some, there have been several recalls.
+It is true that many of the cat food brands sold at Walmart have issued recalls in the past, and for some, there have been several recalls.

 For this reason, you should not be overly concerned that pet food bought from Walmart is more unsafe than food bought from other pet food suppliers.